Markloftus/L1ME-AID/README.md

 <img src="limeaid.jpeg?raw=true" width="350" height="350">
 </p>
 L1ME-AID is a simple python script that takes two files as input:
-  1) Fasta file of structural variation sequences you want to check for L1 mediated transposition events (Mobile element insertions Alus, L1, SVA, etc.)
+  1) Fasta file of structural variation sequences you want to check for L1 mediated transposition events (Mobile element insertions <i>Alu</i> elements, L1, SVA, etc.)
   2) RepeatMasker .out file that was produced from running RepeatMasker on the Fasta file

 # Please Remember: